How do I use ScriptSafe?

 I don’t want to see social widgets/feeds/etc.

 Enable the Antisocial Mode option.
+Note that this will also block Disqus.

 - Go to the ScriptSafe Options page